phwes/katacoda-scenarios/apache-docker/step2.md

 `docker exec -it a1 /bin/bash`{{execute}}

 ### Install mysqli
 For php to establish a connection to the MySQL database, it needs the mysqli extension.
-But foror some reason, this image does not come with the extension and therefor we have to download it with the `docker-php-ext` commands supplied to us by the php image:
+But for some reason, this image does not come with the extension and therefore we have to download it with the `docker-php-ext` commands supplied to us by the php image:
 `docker-php-ext-install mysqli`{{execute}}

 `docker-php-ext-enable mysqli`{{execute}}